JAremko/alpine-vim/README.md

 ------------------------------------------------------------------------
 <https://github.com/JAremko/alpine-vim/blob/master/.vimrc>

+*If you don't need YouCompleteMe, Python and "big" features use* `jare/vim-bundle:no-ycm` *instead.
+It's one-third the size of this image.

 * To see fancy arrows you need [Powerline Fonts](http://askubuntu.com/questions/283908/how-can-i-install-and-use-powerline-plugin) on your machine.
 But if you don't need them remove `let g:airline_powerline_fonts = 1` from the
 [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)